crhntr/muxt/internal/generate/testdata/001/README.md

-# Fruit
+# 1

-This test is what I used to generate the first generation version of the CLI.
+This test is what I used to generate the first iteration of the CLI.

 It does not configure any flags.